edriso/outdoor-quest/README.md

    npm start
    ```

-4. Open the dashboard in your web browser by navigating to the `dist` directory.
+4. Open the dashboard in your web browser by navigating to `dist` directory.

 ## Usage

-- Add your custom content and functionality by modifying the EJS templates in the `src/views` directory.
+- Add your custom content and functionality by modifying the EJS templates in `src/views` directory.

-- Customize the styling by editing Tailwind CSS classes or the SCSS files in the `src/scss` directory.
+- Customize the styling by editing Tailwind CSS classes or the SCSS files in `src/scss` directory.

-- Extend the JavaScript functionality by adding or modifying JavaScript files in the `src/js` directory.
+- Extend the JavaScript functionality by adding or modifying JavaScript files in `src/js` directory.